-Sometimes people ask EHA staff how they can stand to serve in such remote locations -- far away from malls, family, and medical specialists.
-Recently Dr. Jeevan Kuruvilla and his wife, Angel, experienced a situation where they could clearly see God's hand involved in meeting their family's needs -- even in "the middle of nowhere."
+Sometimes people ask EHA staff how they can stand to serve in such remote locations—far away from shopping, family, and medical specialists.
+Recently Dr. Jeevan Kuruvilla and his wife, Angel, experienced a situation where they could clearly see God’s hand involved in meeting their family’s needs—even in “the middle of nowhere.”

 Their two-year-old daughter, Hesed, jumped off her bunk bed and injured her elbow, forearm, and hand.
 The nearest orthopedic doctor was far away and did not deal with such injuries.
 The family was traveling to Ranchi, a larger city, the next day.
 Jeevan thought to call his friend, Dr. Kenny David, who is an orthopedician at the Christian Medical College in Vellore, 1,000 miles away.
 Miraculously, Dr. David was visiting near Ranchi and was able to examine Hesed and get her treated.

 Looking at this situation from the viewpoint of chance… Jeevan’s family visits Ranchi only once in every three to four months.
 Dr. David comes to Ranchi about once a year.
 The chances of one of Jeevan’s family members injuring her elbow is maybe once in a generation.
 And to have all of these events occur simultaneously in such a way that Hesed received a consultation from the pediatric orthopedician of a premier heathcare institution in the country… all while Jeevan was stationed in a remote corner of the country—it’s amazing!